Sings with a voice surprisingly loud for its tiny size.

 | Species | troglodytes |

-One of Japan's smallest wild birds.
-The total length is only about 11 cm, and the body alone looks like the size of a golf ball.
-The whole body is dark brown, and the wings have dark brown stripes.
-The inside of the mouth is yellow.
-There is a light brown line above the eye.
+One of the smallest wild birds in Japan.
+With a total length of only about 11cm, the body alone looks about the size of a golf ball.
+The entire body is dark brown.
+Monomorphic (males and females look the same).

-I took a picture of a wren singing in Mitakezawa, Akiruno City, Tokyo.
-I heard a voice near the entrance of the mountain path, and when I climbed the path along the stream and looked for it, I found it on top of a fallen tree.
+I photographed a Wren singing at Mitakezawa in Akiruno City, Tokyo.
+I heard the voice near the entrance of the mountain trail, and while climbing the path along the stream, I found it perched on a fallen log.